Justice

 The Threshold

-Your jaw holds the shape of what you refuse to say.
-The room is crooked.
-Others walk the slant as though it were level – frames squared on leaning walls, feet at angles no one names.
-They call it home.
-You did too, once.
+Your jaw holds the shape of what you do not say.
+The room leans.
+Others walk the slant as level – frames hung square on leaning walls, feet trained not to flinch.
+They walked the slant so long they called it home.
+Once, so did you.
 The foundations groan.
 Your spine answers.
 Plaster dust sifts down like slow snow.
-Hairline cracks web the ceiling.
-Your ankle compensates.
-Inside the wall, a nail backs itself out – fraction by fraction, each pull a sharp creak.
+Hairline cracks find one another across the ceiling, and your ankle tightens.
+Inside the wall, a nail works loose – fraction by fraction, each slip a dry creak.
 Your jaw still holds.

 The Way

-No structure holds a lie forever.
-The debt collects itself.
-The question was never if – only how.
-Your hand aches for the sledgehammer.
-To level the tilt by levelling everything.
-The logic is clean.
-But the hammer cannot read the structure – cannot tell the beam that leaned from the beam that held.
-It swings; the structure falls.
+No house keeps its lie longer than its joints can bear.
+Your hand aches for the sledgehammer – to make the floor level by bringing everything down.
+The hammer cannot tell what leaned from what held.
+It swings, and what was still holding gives.
 You stand in the wreckage, finally level, finally alone.
-Not the hammer's verdict, but the slow work of shoring up while the ceiling still sags.
-You tap each beam and listen: which rings true, which has rotted through.
-You learn slowly – shore before you strip.
-Rip out a beam too soon, and the ceiling collapses an inch you can never reclaim.
+You do not let the hammer decide.
+The ceiling still sags; you begin beneath it.
+You tap and listen: what still rings, what has softened with rot.
+First you shore up.
+Then you strip away.
+Strip too soon, and the ceiling drops an inch you never get back.
 Some days your hand finds the hammer.
-Some days you set it back.
-You repair what you stand on while standing on it.
-No solid ground – only the next nail, the next true edge you find by touch.
-Years pass.
-Pain writes itself into your joints.
-Your hands crack, heal, crack again.
-Some repairs hold.
-Some don't.
-One day you stumble where the floor is finally level – your body was still correcting.
+Some days you put it down.
+You repair the floor while standing on it.
+There is no safe footing; only the next nail, the next true edge you find by touch.
+Years pass; the work writes itself into your joints.
+Dust whitens your hair before the floor comes level.
+Your hands split, close, split again.
+One day you stumble where the floor is finally level.
+Your body is still correcting for a tilt that is gone.
 For one breath, balance feels like falling.

 The Shadow